 Styx, Chapter Three

 Going into 1999, Styx released Brave New World as an album that didn’t quite meet the group’s expectations as a commercial success.
 Perhaps part of the problem was the conflicts that became too hot to handle in 1984 once again surfaced, especially between Dennis DeYoung and Tommy Shaw.
 Again, creative differences served as the culprit, as DeYoung preferred pop music over hard rock.
-Just like in the 1980s, James Young agreed with Shaw, as did the rest of the Styx lineup.
+Just like in the 1980s, James Young and the rest of the Styx lineup agreed with Shaw.
 When Brave New World was released, much of DeYoung’s vocal and keyboard contributions were left out regarding some of the songs Shaw and Young recorded together.

 Adding even more fuel to the fire was an illness that sidelined DeYoung from being able to tour with his bandmates.
 Instead of agreeing to DeYoung’s request to put their concert tour on hold so he could recover, Styx moved on without him.
 Not only did they go on tour without DeYoung, they permanently replaced him with Lawrence Gowan.
 In response to this decision, DeYoung filed a lawsuit against his former bandmates over the usage rights of Styx as a band name.
 By the time the matter was settled, the existing members of Styx could keep the name while DeYoung was still permitted to perform his Styx-related material as a solo artist.